Modern vehicles are equipped with a lot of sensors and computers to manage basic car controls automatically and precisely.

 Signs of a Bad Accelerator Pedal Position Sensor

-The impact of a failing accelerator pedal sensor is pretty much obvious as it directly affects how the car drives, responds to the pedal and gas mileage.
-If any of these symptoms occur or you experience your car isn’t responding to your pressing of the gas pedal as accurate, you should pull over immediately and call a mechanic.
+The impact of a failing accelerator pedal sensor is pretty much obvious as it directly affects how the car drives and responds to the pedal and gas mileage.
+If any of these symptoms occur or your car isn’t responding accurately when you press the gas pedal, you should pull over immediately and call a mechanic.

-Here are some symptoms which you can look for an experience if your car’s accelerator pedal sensor is faulty or completely dead.
+Here are some symptoms which you can look for if your car’s accelerator pedal sensor is faulty or completely dead.